This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 > A premium product at a premium price

-The newly updated Therm-a-Rest Neoair Xlite NXT is new to the market and sure to be as popular as the previous model.
+The recently updated Therm-a-Rest Neoair Xlite NXT is new to the market and sure to be as popular as the previous model.

-When I used and tested the new Therm-a-Rest Neoair Xlite NXT I noticed that it is quiet.
-Gone is the crinkle sound every time you roll over at night that plagued the older model.
-Yes, there is some sound as it is not completely quiet but it is much more manageable.
-As a result of these improvements, the Therm-a-Rest Neoair Xlite NXT is worthy of the top spot as the best sleeping pad for 2024.
+When I used and tested the new Therm-a-Rest Neoair Xlite NXT I noticed that it is much quieter than previous models.
+Gone is the crinkle sound every time you roll over at night that plagued the older models.
+Yes, there is some sound as it is not completely silent but it is much more manageable.
+As a result of these improvements, the Therm-a-Rest Neoair Xlite NXT is worthy of the top spot as the best sleeping pad for 2025.

 Therm-a-Rest increased the insulation rating a little from an R-value of 4.2 to 4.5.
-This is not really significant, but it is enough for many people to use this pad for winter camping instead of the much better-insulated X-Therm NXT.
+While this is not significant, it is enough for many people to use this pad for winter camping instead of the much better-insulated X-Therm NXT.
 This makes this sleeping mat much more versatile.

 The mat is 3 inches / 7.6 cm thick which is also a slight increase but the extra half inch but when I tested the mat I found that it was not really that noticeable.
 Having said that, this sleeping mat is very comfortable.
 Certainly suitable for even the fussiest of side sleepers.